Cicely Thompson: Supporting women in engineering

 Thompson joined the Women's Engineering Society (WES) in 1947.
 In 1972, Thompson toured Britain delivering the Verena Holmes lectures, designed to encourage more girls to take up engineering as a career.

 Between 1977 and 1981 Thompson was a committee member of the Manchester branch of the Women's Engineering Society.
 She was elected president of WES in 1963 and 1965, succeeding Isabel Hardwich in the role in 1963.
-Thompson was unable to fulfill the two full years in post due to working in Italy, and was replaced by Dorothy Cridlan, but resumed the Presidency in 1965.
+Thompson was unable to fulfill the two full years in post due to working in Italy, and was replaced by Dorothy Cridland, but resumed the Presidency in 1965.

 She spoke at the first International Conference of Women Engineers and Scientists (ICWES) in New York on a panel which included Australian telecommunications engineer Olwen Wooster and attended the second ICWES conference in Cambridge in 1967, where amongst other things, she was taught how to wear a sari by Indian engineer K. K. Khubchandani alongside fellow WES members and engineers Rose Winslade, Hettie Bussell, and US delegates Louise Davies and Betty Lou Bailey.

 In 1989 she published a history of the Women's Engineering Society and in 1990 was awarded the Isabel Hardwich Medal.

 She was also elected a member of the American Society of Women Engineers.

 Cicely Thompson died on 3 February 2008, and left a legacy to WES.